HCaetano/HCaetano/README.md

 # About me

 I am a Brazilian software developer coming from a background in education 📚.
-My most recent positions were in front-end, but I'm not dogmatic regarding technology.
+My most recent positions were in front-end, which is my preference, but I'm not dogmatic regarding technology.
 I've worked with backend in the past and I'd love to do so again, if given the opportunity.

 # Some of my interests

-- I love to watch movies, tv shows and documentaries, read books and comic books, play games and tabletop RPG with my friends, do things that exercise my creativity, and, of course, code listening to music 🖥️ 🎵.
+- I love to watch movies, tv shows and documentaries, read books and comic books, play games and tabletop RPG with my friends, do things that exercise my creativity, and, of course, code listening to music.

 # Education